Import messy inputs

 Use screenshots, long images, videos, files, pasted text, or manual entry.

-NaviBatch handles the setup work before navigation: import the stops, review the list, group the route, then hand the group to Apple Maps.
+NaviBatch handles the setup work before navigation: import the delivery addresses, review the list, group the route, then hand the group to Apple Maps or Google Maps.

 Use screenshots, long images, videos, files, pasted text, or manual entry.